tokenika/eoside/README.md

 ## Installation

-EOSIde needs [*EOSIO*](https://github.com/eosio) to be installed in the system.
+EOSIDE needs [*EOSIO*](https://github.com/eosio) to be installed in the system.
 Also, it needs *python3* (Ubuntu Python, even if the system is Windows with WSL Ubuntu).

 ![Setup view](docs/images/install.png)